 A repetitive loss property is defined as any structure which has had two or more flood insurance claims filed for it in any ten-year period since 1978.
 The Federal Emergency Management Agency (FEMA) has started targeting mitigation efforts for these repetitive loss properties because of the significant drain they represent to the flood insurance pool of the National Flood Insurance Program.
-Mitigation of these properties in Nebraska has been slow because of the regulation which requires the jurisdictions the properties are in to have an adopted and approved all-hazards mitigation plan as a condition of eligibility for federal mitigation assistance.
 Once all-hazards mitigation plans like this one are approved, Nebraska will be in a better situation to mitigate some of these repetitive loss properties.

-According to the 2013 Repetitive Loss list provided by FEMA, the following communities have this many repetitive loss properties: update with FEMA
+According to the 2013 Repetitive Loss list provided by FEMA, the following communities have this many repetitive loss properties:

-Hall County: 1 (Doniphan address)
+Hall County: 1 (Doniphan address) Alda: 0 Cairo: 0 Doniphan: 0 Grand Island: 2 Wood River: 0 HALL COUNTY TOTAL: 3

-Alda: 0

-Cairo: 0

-Doniphan: 0

-Grand Island: 2

-Wood River: 0

-HALL COUNTY TOTAL: 3